Keto Brownies Recipe: Fudgy, Delicious, and Irresistible

 chocolate chips on top of low carb brownie batter

 Keto-friendly flours are a bit challenging.
 Most low-carb dessert recipes use more eggs than traditional desserts to make keto desserts less dry.
-The secret to moist keto brownies is butter and eggs to balance the flour.
+To balance the flour, the secret to moist keto brownies is butter and eggs.

-As long as you are using the same variety, you can substitute Besti Wholesome Yum sweetener or Swerve in place of Lakanto Monkfruit.
-I’ve included the brand conversions below to reference my favorite sweeteners that have the least aftertaste.
-I do not use Stevia as it is often quite bitter in baking recipes.
+As long as you use the same variety, you can substitute Besti Wholesome Yum sweetener or Swerve for Lakanto Monkfruit.
+I’ve included the brand conversions below to reference my favorite sweeteners with the most minor aftertaste.
+I do not use Stevia, which is often quite bitter in baking recipes.

 The following can be substituted for Lakanto Monkfruit Powdered: